 If there is a major problem facing independent architects, it is getting paid for designs.
-These 7 tips to getting paid as an architect will help designers sustain and improve their income.
+These 7 tips for getting paid as an architect will help designers sustain and improve their income.

 How much is too much to pay for design?
 Often, I see clients react in shock or embarrassment when presented with fee invoices as though architects deliberately overpriced themselves for gains or aren’t in touch with prevailing financial circumstances.

-Coincidentally, I stumbled on articles on “Quora”, an online forum, where architects bitterly complained about; how they regret studying architecture, how architecture training isn’t in tune with reality and how the average students spends at least 6 years in architecture school like the medical doctors and lawyers, only to graduate and become the least paid with the least pay guarantee among professionals.
+Coincidentally, I stumbled on articles on “Quora”, an online forum, where architects bitterly complained about; how they regret studying architecture, how architecture training isn’t in tune with reality and how the average students spend at least 6 years in architecture schools like the medical doctors and lawyers, only to graduate and become the least paid with the least pay guarantee among professionals.

-The focus of this post though isn’t on how much architects should be paid for design, but tips to getting paid as an architect.
+The focus of this post though isn’t on how much architects should be paid for the design, but on tips on getting paid as an architect.
 So!
 What are these Tips?
 Let’s kick off!

 Resolve in your mind that your time and resources are worthy assets worth paying for.
 This will go a long way to condition you (both in thoughts and action) to expect remuneration for your services.

-Even when you agree to do a job for free, let it be at your terms.
+Even when you agree to do a job for free, let it be on your terms.
 Don’t allow yourself to be coerced into offering free service.

 Today, architects are offering free and underpaid services, which is hurting the profession and priming the minds of clients to innocently expect cheap and sometimes free architectural services.

-Quackery isn’t helping either, it has created cheap and free alternatives to clients when they encounter “difficult” architects.
+Quackery isn’t helping either, it has created cheap and free alternatives for clients when they encounter “difficult” architects.

-Notwithstanding, remain professional and business-minded with the assurances that your works will speak for us.
+Notwithstanding, remain professional and business-minded with the assurances that your work will speak for us.

 You may even find yourself churning out multiple drawings without commitment on the part of the client.
 This is risky.
-Commitment may be;
+The commitment may be;

 - Letter of commission,